Saturday Night Live: Hosts and musical guests

-Each episode also features a musical guest, a solo act or a band, who perform two or three musical numbers.
+Each episode also features a musical guest, a solo act, or a band, who performs two or three musical numbers.
 Occasionally, the musical guest simultaneously serves as the host, and may also appear in comedy sketches.
 As of October 11, 2020, Dave Grohl is the most frequent musical guest, performing on fourteen shows since 1992.
-Michaels strongly opposes the use of pre-recorded vocals during musical performances.

 Michaels does not allow musical guests to perform using lip-synching tracks, believing it diminishes the live aspect of the show.
-Exceptions are made only when the musical act is focused on intense dance routines instead of vocals, where it is difficult to be both heavily physically active and sing.
+Exceptions are made only when the musical act is focused on intense dance routines instead of vocals, in acknowledgment of the difficulty in being both heavily physically active and singing.
 A 1975 performance by pop group ABBA was the first and only act to feature lip-synching, until the controversial 2004 performance of Ashlee Simpson.

-The December 18, 2021, episode (hosted by Paul Rudd) became the first episode to not feature any musical performances since the first episode of season 12, as well as the third episode in the show's duration to not have a musical guest, due to the rise of the Omicron variant in New York City during the ongoing COVID-19 pandemic.
+The December 18, 2021, episode (hosted by Paul Rudd) became the first episode to not feature any musical performances since the first episode of season 12, as well as the third episode in the show's duration to not have a musical guest, due to the rise of the Omicron variant in New York City during the COVID-19 pandemic.
 Charli XCX was planned as the musical guest, but her performance was cancelled due to the new restrictions as the show had a "limited cast and crew" and no audience.

-She was due to perform "Good Ones" and "New Shapes" on this episode, with Christine and the Queens and Caroline Polachek scheduled to guest on the latter performance.
-XCX's only appearance in the episode, however, was in the pre-recorded music video spoof called "The Christmas Socks", where she played a parrot named T.J.
-Rocks.
-To make up for time and the lack of cast members, classic Christmas sketches are shown, with some sketches introduced by Tina Fey, Tom Hanks, and Kenan Thompson.
+Miskel Spillman

+Miskel Spillman (September 8, 1897 – March 30, 1992) was the winner of the only "Anyone Can Host" contest on Saturday Night Live, and hosted the December 17, 1977, broadcast.
+An 80-year-old German immigrant and grandmother from New Orleans, Spillman held the record as the oldest host in SNL's history (two weeks older than Ruth Gordon when she hosted on January 22, 1977) for thirty-two years, until it was broken on May 8, 2010, by 88-year-old Betty White.
+Spillman remains the only non-celebrity to host the program.
+Entrants to Saturday Night Live's "Anyone Can Host" contest were asked to write, in 25 words or less, why they should be selected to host the program.
+Spillman's winning entry read: "I'm 80 years old.
+I need one more cheap thrill, since my doctor told me I only have another 25 years left."
+After hosting, Spillman remained a fan of the program and stayed up to watch it in her later years, proclaiming herself to particularly enjoy Dana Carvey and especially his character, The Church Lady.